7 Plan Performance

 |Consumer Awareness||4.0 Million||4.3%|

 7.3 Operating Reserves

 Encorp’s reserves are built upon the corporation’s fundamental principles of no cross-subsidization of container types and equitable treatment of brand owners.
 The operating reserves are required to provide stability to the system over the long-term, to avoid cross-subsidization of container types, and to facilitate and stabilize the frequency of Container Recycling Fee (CRF) changes.

 CRF's may be raised, reduced or even eliminated in any given year to keep reserves within their targeted ranges.
 Reserves can also be reduced by increasing spending on activities designed to improve the recovery rate for a specific container type.
-The table shows the levels of reserves over the past years.
+The table shows the levels of reserves over recent years.